flurry/YodeliOSApp/README.md

 ## Features

-- Showcases integration of Gemini ads through Flurry Native SDK, along with best practices for integrating native ads in your iOS app.
+- Showcases integration of Gemini native ads (image and video) through Flurry SDK, along with best practices for integrating native ads in your iOS app.
 - Showcases the Yahoo!
 Search SDK and some use cases for the Search SDK.
 - Showcases basic use cases for Flurry Analytics with event logging.